 Diwali is celebrated each fall and is one of the most popular festivals of Hinduism.
 It symbolizes the victory of light over darkness, good over evil and knowledge over ignorance, symbolized by candles and lamps.

-Co-chairs for the event were Dr. Anasuya Gunturi, medical oncologist at Lowell General Hospital’s Cancer Center, and Dr. Tushar Patel, a primary care physician and President of Riverside Medical Group in Lowell.
+Co-chairs for the event were Dr. Anasuya Gunturi, medical oncologist at Lowell General Hospital’s Cancer Center and Associate Medical Director of Cancer Care Associates, and Dr. Tushar Patel, a primary care physician and President of Riverside Medical Group in Lowell.